arasgungore/CMPE160-projects/CommunicationSimulation/README.md

 in other words, there will not be any input given with the keyboard while the program runs.

-Note that there will be multiple classes, (Not like in CMPE150 ) Therefore, think a little bit about the structure before starting to implementing program.
+Note that there will be multiple classes, (Not like in CMPE150) Therefore, think a little bit about the structure before starting to implement the program.

-Field and Method names that given to you in this Document must be identical in terms of names and structures in your Project.
+Field and Method names that are given to you in this Document must be identical in terms of names and structures in your Project.
 That doesn’t mean that you can not add extra Methods or Fields.